rishabh0085/Tindog/README.md

 # Tindog

-Tindog is a front-end-project.
-The prupose of this project is for Dog meet ups where dog parents conatct to each other for there Dog meetings if they want.
+Tindog is a front-end project aimed at facilitating dog meetups where dog parents can connect with each other to arrange meetings for their dogs.

-Technology-Used : HTML, CSS, Bootstrap.
+#Technology Used
+HTML
+CSS
+Bootstrap

+#Usage
+To use Tindog, simply open the index.html file in your web browser.
+From there, you can navigate the website and explore its features for arranging dog meetups.

+#Acknowledgements
+Tindog was inspired by the need for a platform where dog owners could easily connect to organize meetups for their pets.
+Special thanks to Bootstrap for providing the framework to build this project.

 -Screen Shot of Tindog Front-End Design: